2024 Poetry Chapbook Contest

 THE WINNING MANUSCRIPT WILL BE PUBLISHED IN JUNE 2024

-Judges for this year’s contest are B.C. poets, Mary Ann Moore and Ursula Vaira.
+Judges for the 2024 contest were B.C. poets, Mary Ann Moore and Ursula Vaira.

 Mary Ann Moore (she/her) lives on the traditional lands of the Snuneymuxw First Nation in Nanaimo.
 She is a poet, writer, and writing mentor offering writing circles where “unsuspecting poets are born.”
 Her work has appeared in many literary journals including Prairie Fire, Room, Vallum, and Freefall, as well as collections including chapbook anthologies edited by Patrick Lane.
 Her full-length book of poetry is Fishing for Mermaids (Leaf Press) and her latest poetry chapbook is Mending (house of appleton).
 Mary Ann Moore is also the author of two writing guides: Writing to Map Your Spiritual Journey (iajw.org) and Writing Home: A Whole Life Practice (Flying Mermaids Studio).